phenocare/IPCN/pages/home.md

 ---
 layout: home
-title: International Phenome Center Network - IPCN
+title: The NMR* International COVID-19 Research Network at Work
-description: A networks of networks to deliver precision and systems medicine
+description: A network to beat COVID-19
 background: /assets/img/K2A5183.JPG
 permalink: /
 ---